EIDA/routing/doc/index.rst

 not necessary that the different time entries are in order.
 If no update is required, there should be nothing at the right side of the ``=`` character.

-`updateRoutes` determines whether the routing information should be retrieved from an Arclink server by the `updateAll.py` script.
+`ArclinkBased` determines whether the routing information should be retrieved from an Arclink server by the `updateAll.py` script.
 Usually, you want to set it to ``true`` if the automatic configuration is the selected one (all the data is read from an Arclink server).
 But if you decided to configure your own set